-Every year the National Insurance Crime Bureau (NICB) ranks the most-stolen vehicles in the U.S. as well as the most (and least) theft-happy metro areas around.
-Here are some highlights from 2011.
+Every year, the National Insurance Crime Bureau (NICB) ranks the most stolen vehicles in the U.S. as well as the most (and least) theft-happy metro areas.
+Here are some theft stats from 2011.

 Most stolen vehicles in 2011

 1) 1994 Honda Accord

 4) 1991 Toyota Camry

 6) 1994 Acura Integra

 7) 1999 Chevrolet Pickup (Full size)

 Cities with the most auto thefts (per capita) in 2011

 2) Modesto, California